simar-g/COMP4462-final-project/README.md

 # COMP4462-final-project

+# Open terminal(cmd)
+# change directory to .\COMP4462-final-project\PROJECT
-# Need to install bar_chart_race to run the code: pip install git+https://github.com/programiz/bar_chart_race.git@master
+# run the following command

-# pip install requests

-# pip install bs4
+# pip install flask pandas plotly seaborn bs4 requests dash Markup git+https://github.com/programiz/bar_chart_race.git@master
+# py run.py

+# Open a browser
+# replace the link with "localhost:5000"

+# Now, you can start playing with the project.

 # Please reload once you start on localhost to see the autoplay (else the videos won't play)